Frequently Asked Questions

 To pay your bills online, simply add the companies and people you want to pay.
 We use this information to make the payments for your bills.
 The Pay Bills section will list all of the bills you’ve added in Bill Pay.
 To pay a bill, you simply enter a payment amount and the date you want the payment to be sent.
 You can also select this date from the calendar.

-Note: When you enter an amount, Bill Pay automatically displays the earliest date you can select for the payment to be sent in the Send On box.
+Note: When you enter an amount, Bill Pay automatically displays the earliest date you can select for the payment to be sent in the Start Date box.
 You can either accept this date or change it to a later one.
+The Start Date you select will also be shown in the Delivery Method box as the Deliver By date.

 When does the money come out of my account?

-The amount of the bill you’ve paid will be deducted from your funding account on the date it is scheduled to be sent to the payee.
-For example, if it’s June 25th and you schedule your payment to be made on July 1, it will come out of your account on July 1 for an electronic bill payment.
+The amount of an electronic bill payment will be verified for funds availability the day BEFORE the bill payment Delivered By date and if funds are available the payment amount will be deducted from your bill pay funding account.
+For example, if it’s June 25th and you schedule your payment to be Delivered By July 1, it will come out of your account on June 30th if you have sufficient funds to cover the bill payment amount.
+Your account is debited the day BEFORE the Deliver By date in order for an electronic bill payment to reach the payee by the Delivered By date.
 Check bill payments will be deducted from your account on the date the check is presented.

 Are there any payments I can't issue?

-When do I have to submit my overnight check payment to ensure it will arrive the next business day?
+When do I have to submit my payment to ensure it will arrive the next business day?

-All payments must be submitted before 7:45 p.m.
+All electronic bill payments must be submitted on a business day before 3:00 p.m.
 EST to be delivered by the next business day.

 What if the payment due date falls on a Saturday, Sunday or Federal Reserve Holiday?